lazymetior/seller-app-react/README.md

 in this app functionalities like pagination and search feature are workable for now.

+# Note

+i have used random image for most of the cars after first page, so if you feel like image is not rendering or taking time to render then wait for some time or just refresh the page.

 # Technologies

 React js, bootstrap 5, vanila css, axios, js